Pinpoint tests (turbocharger)

 No

 INSTALL a new turbocharger oil return line.
-CHECK the system is working properly.
+CHECK the system for proper operation.

 STATES